WeGeFT: Weight-Generative Fine-Tuning for Multi-Faceted Efficient Adaptation of Large Models: Conclusion

 \section{Conclusion}

-We present Generative Parameter Efficient Fine-Tuning (GIFT) for adapting pretrained Transformer backbones on downstream tasks.
-Our GIFT learns to generate the fine-tuning weight-residuals for layers selected in fine-tuning directly from their frozen pretrained weights using a neural network.
-We show that a simple design - where GIFT consists of two linear layers without bias terms - can achieve strong performance, which provides a novel angle for formulating PEFT methods.
-We further show that the simple GIFT bridges PEFT and ReFT methods.
-We conduct experiments across various tasks, including Natural Language Generation (instruction following, commonsense reasoning, and arithmetic reasoning), Natural Language Understanding, and Visual Recognition.
-GIFT outperforms previous PEFT methods while using approximately 15 times fewer parameters and surpasses previous ReFT approaches with half the parameters.
+We present Weight-Generative Fine-Tuning (WeGeFT) for adapting pretrained Transformer backbones on downstream tasks.
+Our WeGeFT learns to generate the fine-tuning weight-residuals for layers selected in fine-tuning directly from their frozen pretrained weights.
+It is parameterized using two-linear-layers (without bias terms).
+It achieves multi-faceted efficiency across parameters, representations, compute and memory in comparisons with LoRA and its variants, and ReFT.
+We conduct experiments across various tasks, including Natural Language Generation (instruction following, commonsense reasoning, code generation, and arithmetic reasoning), and Visual Recognition.
+WeGeFT shows strong performance while retaining multi-faceted efficiency.